anuragambuja/data-engineering-gcp/BigQuery.md

       - Google Drive

   - ***Federated Queries***: Federated queries let you send a query statement to AlloyDB, Spanner, or Cloud SQL databases and get the result back as a temporary table.
 You use the EXTERNAL_QUERY function to send a query statement to the external database, using that database's SQL dialect.
+     - Federated queries are subject to the optimization technique known as SQL pushdowns.
+They improve the performance of a query by delegating operations like filtering down to the external data source instead of performing them in BigQuery.
+Reducing the amount of data transferred from the external data source can reduce query execution time and lower costs.
+     - You can perform federated queries to PostgreSQL and MySQL on instances that have Private IP only

     ![image](https://github.com/user-attachments/assets/e9c09763-a08b-49dc-8638-b74d4d06c6f2)

+- External tables – performance considerations
+- Amount of data being queried
+   - The benefit of using Parquet as opposed to CSV or Avro only grows as the amount of data being queried gets larger and the query complexity increases.
+- Compression
+   - CSV.gzip and ORC.snappy take up nearly equal amounts of space.
+Compressing Parquet with snappy does very little to reduce the amount of space that the data takes up in Cloud Storage.     - With larger payloads (>50 GB), the CSV files compressed with GZIP performs better than uncompressed when the chunks of data are about 50 MB each.
+For smaller payloads (5 GB), uncompressed performs better.
+- File format
+   - ORC files seem to take less storage space followed by Parquet, Avro, and CSV file types.
+- Region
+   - Using a single region Cloud Storage bucket with a single region external table offers the fastest run time.
+When using this combination, your external table and your Cloud Storage bucket must be in the same region.
+   - Avoid using multi-region buckets with external tables to avoid cross region issues.
+   - If data redundancy is critical, use dual-region.
+- Slot allocation
+   - In general, it would be expected, especially for more complex queries, that as the slot allocation goes up, the run time will decrease.

 ## BigLake API
 - BigLake is a storage engine that unifies data warehouses and lakes, by providing uniform fine-grained access control, performance acceleration across multi-cloud storage and open formats.